-Don’t be turned away from how firm a mattress is, a baby’s mattress needs to be extra firm to prevent SIDS (sudden infant death syndrome) and allow their bones to develop while sleeping.
+Don’t be turned away from how firm a mattress is.
+A baby’s mattress needs to be extra firm to prevent SIDS (sudden infant death syndrome) and allow their bones to develop while sleeping.
 You wouldn’t want your baby rolling onto their face in a soft cushion.
-In fact, making sure a mattress is firm and flat should be the first thing to take note of, regardless if your baby is a back or tummy sleeper.
+In fact, making sure a mattress is firm and flat should be the first thing to look for, regardless of whether your baby is a back or tummy sleeper.

 2. Check that it’s mold resistant.

 Safety also means assuring that the mattress materials won’t allow mold growth.
-Mold grows in wet areas, so to prevent this you may want to buy a waterproof mattress or a waterproof cover for your mattress; make sure that if you’re buying a cover, it is the correct fit for the mattress–buying the same brand usually makes this a simpler task.
-Most waterproof mattresses have a vinyl or polyethylene surface, and if these chemical surfaces do bother you there are organic materials such as wool that are naturally resistant to mold.
+Mold grows in wet areas, so you may want to buy a waterproof mattress or a waterproof cover for your mattress to prevent this.
+Make sure that if you’re buying a cover, it is the correct fit for the mattress.
+Buying the same brand usually makes this a simpler task.
+Most waterproof mattresses have a vinyl or polyethylene surface.
+If these chemical surfaces do bother you, there are organic materials such as wool that are naturally resistant to mold.